datapastry/datapastry.github.io/_posts/2019-08-06-do-you-need-a-data-scientist.md

 HM: “The sales data is in the CRM so we can’t track it as easily.”

 Me: “Hmm, so it sounds like the first step is to fix this KPI as we need to make sure we’re optimising for something sensible.
-You’ve mentioned that you have a CRM and presumably you also track visitor behaviour online?”
+You mentioned that you have a CRM and presumably you also track visitor behaviour online?”

 HM: “Yes, we use Google Analytics.”